situmtech/situm-android-getting-started/README.md

-## <a name="drawpois"><a/> Show POIs(points of interest) in Google Maps
+## <a name="drawpois"><a/> Show POIs (Points of Interest) in Google Maps
-This funcionality allows to draw a list of points of interest that belongs to a building over a google map.
+This funcionality allows to show the list of POIs of a building over Google Maps.
+Instead, you can also use another GIS provider, such as OpenStreetMaps, Carto, ESRI, Mapbox, etc.

-First of all we need the target building, then we must query to the communications manager to fetch the pois.
-In this example we use the first building that arrives from the communications manager.
+First of all, we need to retrieve the list of POIs of our building using the CommunicationManager.
+As an example, in the next code snippet we use the first building retrieved.

 ```java
 SitumSdk.communicationManager().fetchBuildings(new Handler<Collection<Building>>() {
     @Override